For more information please click the below links

 Public Service Announcement

-Another change made by Public Act 12-74 is the requirement that, by July 1, 2013, the Office of Policy and Management (OPM) establish and implement a standardized method for police agencies to record traffic stop information and report it to OPM for analysis.
-OPM must also establish a method for reporting complaints from citizens alleging discrimination.
-Until such methods are established, police agencies are required to continue collecting traffic stop information between July 1, 2012 (the act’s effective date) and July 1, 2013 in the same manner as had been required by the law prior to July 1, 2012.
+Police agencies are required to continue collecting traffic stop information between July 1, 2012 and July 1, 2013 in the same manner as had been required by the law prior to July 1, 2012.
 Although police agencies must continue to collect and maintain the data, they are not required to submit it to OPM unless requested.
 Police agencies will be required to submit traffic stop data for analysis under the new methods by October 1, 2013.

 CGS 54-1m gives authority to the Secretary of the Office of Police and Management if municipal police departments and Department of Emergency Services and Public Protection (DESPP) fail to comply with the law to order appropriate penalties in the form of withholding of state funds.

 The law also created the Racial Profiling Prohibition Project Advisory Board for the purposes of advising OPM with respect to the adoption of the standardized methods and guidelines outlined in the law.

 (A) A form to be developed to record traffic stop information.
 The information to be collected includes: